agravelot/FreedomOS/README.md

 ## Note for pull requests and issues

-I refuse all pull requests and issues coming from Github, use [Gitlab](https://gitlab.com/Nevax/FreedomOS).
+I refuse all pull requests and issues coming from Github, please use [Gitlab](https://gitlab.com/Nevax/FreedomOS).

 ## Required
 - Linux x64 (others architectures are not currently supported).